Orzeł incident: Background

-Orzeł was docked at Oksywie when Nazi Germany attacked Poland and began the Second World War.
-The submarine at first took part in Operation Worek, but withdrew from the Polish coast on 4 September as the situation evolved.
-Damaged by German minesweepers and leaking oil, it headed for Tallinn, which it reached on 14 September 1939 at about 01:30.
-Lieutenant-Commander Henryk Kłoczkowski, the commanding officer, was taken to a hospital the next day for treatment of an unidentified illness from which he had been suffering since 8 September.
+Orzeł was docked at Oksywie when Nazi Germany attacked Poland and began World War II.
+The submarine at first took part in Operation Worek but was ordered to leave the Gulf of Danzig on 5 September as the situation evolved.
+On the night of the 5th the Orzeł was attacked by E-boats and bombers dropping depth charges, forcing them to submerge for two hours.

+The Orzeł cruised the Baltic for six days without sighting an enemy warship.
+It was during this time that the commanding officer Lieutenant-Commander Henryk Kłoczkowski became ill and an important piece of equipment broke down.

+Damaged and leaking oil, it headed for Tallinn, which it reached on 14 September 1939 at about 21:30.
+Kłoczkowski was taken to a hospital the next day for treatment of his unidentified illness.

 The Hague Convention of 1907 enjoined signatories, including Germany, from interfering with the right of enemy warships to use neutral ports within certain limits.
+Initially, Estonia was quite accommodating of Orzeł and helped with the repair of a damaged compressor.
+The first sign of suspicion was when the Orzeł was informed on the 14th that its departure would be delayed for 48 hours to allow the German freighter SS Talassa to depart safely.

-Initially, the Estonians were quite accommodating of Orzeł and helped with the repair of a damaged compressor.
-However, probably because of German pressure, Estonian military authorities soon boarded the ship, declared the crew interned, confiscated all the navigation aids and maps and started to dismantle the armaments.
+However, probably because of German or Soviet pressure, Estonian military authorities soon boarded the ship, declared the crew interned, confiscated all the navigation charts, gun breeches, ammunition, and rifles.
 An Estonian officer removed the naval ensign from the submarine's stern.
+While this was taking place the British Naval Attaché handed the crew two cards reading "Good luck and God bless you".